ZAdamMac/Tapestry/Documentation/FORUSERS.md

 # Tapestry Specialist Backup Tool - User Documentation
-*General-Use Documentation, prepared for Version 2.0.2*
+*General-Use Documentation, prepared for Version 2.0.2* *Some documentation applies only to 2.1, which is the development release.
+It is noted clearly as such.*

 The goal of this specific documentation file is to provide a general overview and basic use cases for tapestry.
 More information about special use cases and considerations can be found in `FORADMINS.md`